DavidAce/h5pp/README.md

 C++ and Java and third-party bindings to Python, Julia, Matlab and many others, HDF5 is a great tool for manipulating data in a collaborative setting.

-Although well documented, the low-level C/C++ API's are vast and using them directly can be challenging.
+Although well documented, the low-level C API is vast and using it directly can be challenging.
 There are many high-level wrappers already that help the user experience, but as a matter of opinion, things could be even simpler.

-`h5pp` is a high-level C++17 wrapper of the HDF5 C library which strives to bring simplicity in following way:
+`h5pp` is a high-level C++17 wrapper of the HDF5 C library which aims to be simple to use:

 * Read and write common C++ types in a single line of code.
 * No prior knowledge of HDF5 is required.